garrettsiegel/Ftechfolks/README.md

 Link to live demo: https://garrettsiegel.github.io/Ftechfolks

+*Screenshots of each page are in the screenshots folder

 Notes for 08/09 meeting
 - No responsive CSS has been created yet
 - Needs active link CSS in navbar and hamburger menu fix